Skip to content

 Versions and channels are completely separate.

 • Versions — immutable upload artifacts.
-Each upload creates a new UUID-keyed version.
+Each upload creates a new ver_*-keyed version.
 Versions know nothing about channels.

 This separation means: